arbaz686/CO2Emission/README.md

 _Product Portfolio Insights_

-Identify the items with the highest environmental impact in each market.
+Discover the items with the highest environmental impact in each market.

 ### CO2 = f(Turnover) by City Destination
 <p align="center">